DhyanB/Open-Imaging/README.md

 Install JDK 21 to build this project.
 Run `gradlew.bat build` on Windows or `./gradlew build` on macOS/Linux.
 To run the full unit test suite, use `gradlew.bat test` or `./gradlew test`. `make` is optional; its `t` target runs the full unit test suite.
+Tests also generate a local coverage report at `build/reports/jacoco/test/html/index.html`.
 Run `make` to list its convenience commands:

     Usage: make [target]